ucgmsim/gmhazard/database/README.md

 - Password = `${MYSQL_PASSWORD}`
 - Database = `${MYSQL_DATABASE}`

 ### IMPORTANT - Make sure to run the DB first then run the Intermediate API as it needs to be connected to DB.
+If you use the `docker-compose.yml` above, no need to worry about it.